Fully authorised by the FCA and HMRC as a payments institution. Learn more

 This example shows exactly how important the impact of a Fintech innovation can be to the lives of the average man or woman.
 Similar transformational stories could be articulated in various verticals, including: lending, investing, innovation in insurance, etc. Unfortunately, from numerous off-the-record conversations we have had with other start-ups in the spaces, they still have to jump the same hurdles that we did when we started.

 On a positive note, there have been a lot of promising changes over the last couple of years.
 Emerging Fintech companies have shown that consumer satisfaction can be more important than building monopolies.
-The regulator has also recognised that new doesn’t necessarily mean too risky.
+The regulator has also recognised that new doesn’t necessarily mean risky.
 Innovative banks look to Telcos as an example of a successful reinvention conducted over the course of the last century and recognise that many new market entrants are actually good prospects and bring more business into banking at manageable risk levels.
 That’s why banks are more open to partnering up than ever before.
-In the last two years, we’ve successfully grown our bank-partner network to close to 30 global bank brands.
+Since our launch, we’ve successfully grown our bank-partner network to over 30 global bank brands.
 They have become our partners who send expensive Swiss chocolates to us over the Christmas period and thank us for being a valued partner and customer.
 What a transformation, right?!

 Incredibly supportive accelerators, such as Level39 (our home in London) and Fintech innovation organisations, such as Innovate Finance (of which we are a proud founding member), have played an important role in supporting determined entrepreneurs going through hard times, allowing them to build some amazing Fintech innovations.
 The movement is growing stronger every day.